How to Register for Classes

 Withdrawal from a class shall be authorized through 75% of the semester.
 Students may drop classes through Self-Service.
 It is the student's responsibility to officially drop a class.

-Failure to withdraw/drop a class by the dates posted in the class schedule or webpage will result in failing (F) grade.
+Failure to withdraw / drop a class by the dates posted in the class schedule or webpage will result in failing (F) grade.
 If you need to drop a course, please refer to the class schedule or the Academic Calendar for important drop deadlines.

 Financial Aid Is Available!

-Classes cost just $46 per credit unit for California residents.
+Classes just cost $46 per credit / unit for California residents.
 Visit Financial Aid for more information.